ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Attackers may observe messages exchanged between participants at the IP layer.
+   1. The attacker can observe source and destination IP addresses, potentially revealing the existence of Clients and Aggregators.
-   1. The time of transmission of input shares by Clients could reveal information about user activity.
+   1. The time of upload of reports by Clients could reveal information about user activity.
 For example, if a user opts into a new feature, and the Client immediately reports this to Aggregators, then just by observing network traffic, the attacker can infer what the user did.
-   1. Observation of message size could allow the attacker to learn how much input is being submitted by a Client.
+   1. Observation of message size could allow the attacker to learn how many reports are being uploaded by a Client.
 For example, if the attacker observes an encrypted message of some size, they can infer the size of the plaintext, plus or minus the cipher block size.
 From this they may be able to infer which VDAF is in use and perhaps which task the Client is uploading reports for.
-   * These attacks can be mitigated by requiring Clients to submit inputs at regular intervals and independently of whether the event that the task is tracking has not occurred, so that the absence of reports cannot be distinguished from their presence.
+   * These attacks can be mitigated by requiring Clients to submit reports at regular intervals and independently of whether the event that the task is tracking has not occurred, so that the absence of reports cannot be distinguished from their presence.